1993 Canadian federal budget: Reactions

 The budget was poorly received, and described as "stand pat", "do nothing", "non-budget" and a "lame duck".
 Claude Picher, from La Presse, pointed out that the 100-pages long budget was one of the shortest budget ever and strongly criticized its lack of substance, overoptimistic economic forecasts and unimaginative measures.

 Preceding the budget, Mazankowski had stated that government revenues would decrease compared to 1992 as a result of "slow economic growth, continued high unemployment and low inflation".

 The Canadian Bond Rating Service downgraded Canada's federal debt rating from AAA to AA+, and the budgetary deficit for the fiscal year was expected to be $32.6 billion.
 Mazankowski stated that the rating service had based its decision on "erroneous information".

 The value of the Canadian dollar declined with respect to the United States dollar in the foreign exchange market the day after the budget speech, and interest rates "climbed sharply".

+Aftermath

 Legislative history

+The budget was implemented through multiple bills: